material-components/material-components-web/packages/mdc-ripple/README.md

 ### Sass Mixins

-In order to fully style states as well as the ripple effect for pressed state, both `mdc-ripple` mixins below must be included, as well as either the basic or advanced `mdc-states` mixins documented below.
+In order to fully style states as well as the ripple effect for pressed state, both `mdc-ripple` mixins, as well as either the basic or advanced `mdc-states` mixins must be included.

-Once these styles are in place for a component, it is feasible to further override only the parts necessary (e.g. `mdc-states` specifically) for specific variants (e.g. for flat vs. raised buttons).

-These APIs implicitly use pseudo-elements for the ripple effect: `::before` for the background, and `::after` for the foreground.
+These APIs use pseudo-elements for the ripple effect: `::before` for the background, and `::after` for the foreground.

-##### Ripple Mixins
+#### Ripple Mixins

 Mixin | Description
 --- | ---
 `mdc-ripple-surface` | Adds base styles for a ripple surface `mdc-ripple-radius($radius)` | Adds styles for the radius of the ripple effect,<br>for both bounded and unbounded ripples

-##### Basic States Mixins
+#### Basic States Mixins

 When using the basic states mixins, inclusion of the `mdc-states` mixin is mandatory.
 Inclusion of `mdc-states-activated` or `mdc-states-selected` is optional, depending on whether activated or selected